startup subsidies featured photo

 Eligibility Rules for Foreigners or Foreign Start-Ups

-- Contribution to Economic Development: Startups must demonstrate their potential to create jobs, foster technological innovation, or address societal challenges.
+• Contribution to Economic Development: Startups must demonstrate clear potential to create jobs in Japan, foster technological innovation, or address societal challenges.
+Applications should include projected hiring timelines, economic impact assessments, and innovation metrics.

-- Clear Business Plan: Applicants must submit a solid business plan that aligns with the objectives of the Japanese government, showcasing how the business will contribute to Japan’s economy, create jobs, or introduce innovative technologies.
+• Clear Business Plan: Applicants must submit a comprehensive business plan (事業計画書) in Japanese demonstrating how the business will contribute to Japan’s economy, create employment opportunities, or introduce innovative technologies.
+The plan should include 3-5 year financial projections, detailed market analysis for the Japanese market, competitive positioning strategy, and specific milestones with timelines.

 Rules for Overseas Companies